eherra/catebook/README.md

 However, there's a trick for this and that's why there're a bit odd looking configurations on my code when fetching photos from the database in order to make it work on free version. (photo bytes encoded to a string with a help of [Base64](https://en.wikipedia.org/wiki/Base64) libary when fetching and showing the photo)

-Heroku's PostgreSQL database add-on can't be used with this trick so the Heroku application works only while it's running on Heroku's server after starting it (30 minutes after last interaction by any user).
-After 30 minutes, the database is cleared by Heroku.
+Heroku's PostgreSQL database add-on can't be used with this trick so the Heroku database works only while it's running on Heroku's server after starting it (30 minutes after last interaction by any user).
+After 30 minutes, the application's database is cleared by Heroku.